 Kelly’s first suicide attempt caused hypoxic damage and elevated her cardiac enzymes, resulting in shortness of breath.
 Her concussion symptoms also returned.
 She had to close her eyes in an Uber ride to beat a headache and reduce nausea.
 Now unable to train, she was ruled out of participating in the UCI track world championships in Poland in late February.
 Kelly was devastated and told us she contemplated ending her cycling career.

 We called and texted Kelly during the first week of March to try and encourage her to embrace some much-needed rest.
-We received no response.
-On Saturday March 9, my wife Carolyn called Stanford police.
-They found Kelly had died by suicide in her apartment the day before.
+After Wednesday we received no response.
+On Friday morning, March 9, my wife Carolyn called Stanford police.
+They found Kelly had died by suicide in her apartment the night before.

 The news gutted our family and the cycling community at large.
 How could someone with such limitless potential choose to end her life?
 As we grieve, we must also learn from Kelly’s life to prevent more of these horror stories from happening in the future.